AARP Eye Center

-In addition, your spouse must not be receiving a Social Security retirement or disability benefit ot their own that exceeds the spousal benefits for your SSDI.
+In addition, your spouse must not be receiving a Social Security retirement or disability benefit of their own that exceeds the spousal benefit for your SSDI.
 No one can collect the sum of multiple benefits; in cases of what it calls “dual entitlement,” Social Security will pay the higher of the two benefit amounts.

-Spouses can receive up to 50 percent of the amount of their mate’s disability benefit if they claim benefits at their full retirement age (now 66 and 2 months and gradually rising to 67 over the next several years) or on the basis of caring for the disabled person’s child.
+Spouses can receive up to 50 percent of the amount of their mate’s disability benefit if they claim benefits at their full retirement age (66 and 4 months for people born in 1956 or 66 and 6 months for those born in 1957 before rising to 67 over the next few years) or on the basis of caring for the disabled person’s child.

 If you are divorced and drawing SSDI, your former spouse also may be able to collect benefits if the marriage lasted at least 10 years and your ex is 62 or older and has not remarried.
 Benefits paid to an ex-spouse do not affect what you or your current spouse get from Social Security.